zedlopez/ifm/The Recipe Book.md

 ^^{paint (implementing)}
 Writing on something is only one way a player can change its visual appearance.
 IF authors have long been wary of paint brushes, because a sufficiently motivated player could go through a whole landscape like a graffiti artist with a railway bridge.
 We want to give the player the illusion of freedom of action, while avoiding a situation where unlimited numbers of different decorations might be needed–that would need a table of potentially unlimited size.

 One approach is to limit the number of items which can be decorated.
 In [Palette], only the canvas can be painted, and each image overlays the last.
-[Early Childhood] increases the range to allow a whole kind ("block") to be painted, and also shows how the changing colours can be used to distinguish between otherwise identical objects.
+[Early Childhood] increases the range to allow a whole kind (`block`) to be painted, and also shows how the changing colours can be used to distinguish between otherwise identical objects.

 [Brown] finds a different way to limit the number of simultaneous decorations: almost anything can have a red sticky label attached, but there is only one red sticky label.
 (So to decorate a new item, the player must first un-decorate an old one.)